LDS-Gamers-Studios/icarus5.5/contributing.md

 - All interactions that need registration must follow the style of the existing files in `/registry`
 - All functions must have valid JSDoc describing the types of parameters, as well as the return type if really needed.
 - All new dependencies should be reflected in `package.json` and `package-lock.json`
-- Minimal @ts-check errors (message the Bot Owner if you're having trouble)
+- No @ts-check errors (message the Bot Owner if you're having trouble)
 - No ESLint errors